scrabbletank/farhome-rules/rulesdoc.md

 - **Range:** Melee
 - **Level Required:** 5/15

 Perform a spinning kick, knocking away opponents.
-Make an unarmed attack against a creature, adding 1 Proficiency die to the roll. on hit the target takes normal damage and is pushed back 1 tile, and staggered on crit.
+Make an unarmed attack against a creature, adding 1 Proficiency die to the roll. on hit the target takes normal damage and is pushed back 1 tile, and staggered on a critical.

 ***Enhanced:*** You may target a second creature that is adjacent to you.